Graphs arising from the dual Steenrod algebra: Introduction

 \begin{thm*}[\cref{thm:AntipodeOdd}]

-\begin{enumerate} \item[I.] Let $x = \xi_i^{p^j} \in A^\vee(n)$ and consider the associated reduced graph $G_x^\textup{R}$.
-The antipode $c(x)$ is the signed sum of all directed paths from the vertex $2 p^j$ to the vertex $2 p^{i + j}$ in the reduced graph $G_x^\textup{R}$.
+\begin{enumerate} \item[I.] The antipode $c(\xi_i^{p^j}) \in A^\vee(n)$ is the signed sum of all directed paths from the vertex $2 p^j$ to the vertex $2 p^{i + j}$ in the complete graph on the vertices $\{1,2, 2p, 2p^2, \cdots, 2p^n\}$ considered as a directed graph.
 The positive terms in the sum correspond exactly to paths consisting of an even number of edges from the vertex $2$ to the vertex $2p^{i +j}$.

 \item[II.]
-Similarly, if $x = \tau_i \in A^\vee (n)$, the antipode $c(x)$ is the signed sum of all directed paths from the vertex $1$ to the vertex $2 p^{i}$ in the reduced graph $G_x^\textup{R}$.
-The positive terms correspond exactly to paths consisting of an even number of edges from the vertex $1$ to the vertex $2 p^i$. \end{enumerate} \end{thm*}
+Similarly, the antipode $c(\tau_i) \in A^\vee(n)$ is the signed sum of all directed paths from the vertex $1$ to the vertex $2 p^{i}$.
+The positive terms correspond exactly to paths consisting of an even number of edges from the vertex $1$ to the vertex $2 p^i$. \end{enumerate}